mlochbaum/BQN/README.md

 ### Explicit functions

 Functions, modifiers, and combinators can be defined using curly braces `{}`.
 The contents are simply a sequence of expressions, where each is evaluated and the result of the last is returned.
-This result can have any value, and its syntactic class in the calling context is determined by the normal rules: functions return values and modifiers and compositions return functions.
+This result can have any value, and its syntactic role in the calling context is determined by the normal rules: functions return values and modifiers and compositions return functions.
 Operations defined in this way have lexical scope.

 The special values `𝕨` and `𝕩`, which stand for arguments, and `𝕗` and `𝕘`, which stand for operands, are available inside curly braces.
 Like ordinary names, the lowercase forms indicate values and the uppercase forms `𝕎𝕏𝔽𝔾` indicate functions.
-The type (including syntactic class) of the result is determined by its contents: a composition contains `𝕘`, a modifier contains `𝕗` but not `𝕘`, and a function contains neither.
+The type (including syntactic role) of the result is determined by its contents: a composition contains `𝕘`, a modifier contains `𝕗` but not `𝕘`, and a function contains neither.

 A modifier or composition can be evaluated twice: once when passed operands and again when the resulting function is passed arguments.
 If it contains `𝕨` or `𝕩`, the first evaluation simply remembers the operands, and the contents will be executed only on the second evaluation, when the arguments are available.
 If it doesn't contain these, then the contents are executed on the first evaluation and the result is treated as a function.